Uploading Model Repositories for an air-gapped environment

 Parameter Description Example

--e Ozone S3 gateway endpoint URL -e https://ccycloud-5.cml-cai.root.comops.site:9879
+-e Specifies the Ozone S3 gateway endpoint URL -e https://ccycloud-5.cml-cai.root.comops.site:9879

--c Cloud type (on premises) -c pvc
+-c Specifies the on-premises Cloud type -c pvc

 The destination format must be: s3://bucket/secured-models